CALL FOR SUBMISSIONS

 Requirements for publishing an Edu bits article in the IFE Observatory

-2. The Edu bits article must follow the format and structure of the Guidelines for Publishing provided below in this document.
+- The Edu bits article must be prepared following the format and publication guidelines of the editable guide presented below in this document.